clebin/SpectrumAssetMaker/README.md

 ### Known Issues:

-* Don't leave gaps in the middle of tilesets as this will cause errors.
+* Leaving gaps in the middle of tilesets (ie. no paper/ink/bright properties) will cause errors.

 * This tool is work-in-progress and features are currently in flux.

-* Each object custom property takes up a one byte regardless of how many bits are needed to store the information.
-The tool should allow a custom bit layout to store values more efficiently.